Bitcoin and Banking: From Crypto Basics to Custodial Management

 What is Crypto Custodial Management?

 While this blog has explored the high-level cryptocurrency essentials, bankers needn’t worry about the ins and outs of crypto to offer custodial management services.
 Banks can simply become channels through which customers can engage.
 A bank’s role in working with a custodial management system is to remove some of the risks and act as a trusted vault of information.
-The implications are straightforward:

 Effective custodial management uses best practices to safeguard crypto assets and the keys to access them.
 These safeguards require avoiding hot wallets, whose keys are still connected to the internet and therefore vulnerable.
 They might even break keys into parts so that no one person has access.